dipy/dipy/doc/installation.rst

 still compile DIPY from source using the above instructions, but it might not take advantage of the multithreaded parts of the code.
 To be able to compile DIPY from source with OpenMP on Mac OSX, you will have to do a few more things.
 First of all, you will need to install the Homebrew_ package manager.
-Next, you will need to install and configure the compiler.
+Next you will need to install and configure the compiler.
 You have two options: using the GCC compiler or the CLANG compiler.
 This depends on your python installation: